camel-tooling/vscode-camelk/README.md

 * **Close Log View When Integration Removed** - Indicates whether an open Log view for a published integration should be closed if the integration is removed (stopped).
 Defaults to true (checked).
 If unchecked, the Log will remain open and indicate that the integration has been stopped in the title bar.
 * **Show Status Bar Messages** - Indicates whether to show messages in the status bar to indicate when the system is updating, such as when the Camel K Integrations view is being refreshed or a new Integration is being deployed.
 * **Namespace** - The namespace to be used for all Apache Camel K and Kubernetes operations.
 This defaults to `default` but can be set to whatever your namespace has been configured to in your runtime.
 When it is updated, the Apache Camel K Integrations view is refreshed automatically.
 (See [Changing the Namespace](#changing-the-namespace) below for a bit more detail.)
+* **Auto Upgrade** - Indicates whether the Apache Camel K CLI will be upgraded on your system if an upgrade is available and the extension is managing your CLI.
+* **Runtime Version** - Notes the version of the Apache Camel K CLI being used.
+It will default to the latest release, but can be overridden if the **Auto Upgrade** setting is unchecked.

 ## Your First Integration